scala-jwt/oath/README.md

 ### Advanced Encryption Standard (AES)

 Sensitive data in JWT Tokens might lead to an exposure of unwanted information (User data, Internal technologies, etc.).
-It's recommended to encrypt the data when send over networks to prevent data leaks and been exposed to attacks.
+It's recommended to encrypt the data when is possible on the client side  to prevent data leaks and been exposed to attacks.
 To enable encryption you must provide a `secret` key to the [configuration](#configuration) file.

 ```hocon